Support

 I hired a student to work until October 15th and his DS-2019 Form says he can work that long, but his J-1 Visa expires on October 1st.
 What should I do?

-The student is allowed to work for the four month period covered on his DS-2019 Form.
-If his or her visa expires October 1st, it does not affect his or her ability to work legally.
-He or she can work until October 15th, per the DS-2019 Form.
-The visa expiration date indicates the last day he can enter the U.S., not the last day he can work.
-He or she should not, for example, travel to Canada after October 1st, as he or she would not be allowed re-entry into the U.S., unless he or she applied in advance for a tourist visa.
+The student is allowed to work for the four month period covered on their DS-2019 Form.
+If their visa expires October 1st, it does not affect their ability to work legally.
+They can work until October 15th, per the DS-2019 Form.
+The visa expiration date indicates the last day they can enter the U.S., not the last day they can work.
+They should not, for example, travel to Canada after October 1st, as they would not be allowed re-entry into the U.S., unless they applied in advance for a tourist visa.